maniospas/pygrank/docs/userguide/preprocessing.md

 ## Normalization

-Graph filters all use the same default graph normalization scheme that performs symmetric (i.e. Laplacian-like) normalization for undirected graphs and column-wise normalization that follows a true probabilistic formulation of transition probabilities for directed graphs, such as `DiGraph` instances.
+Graph filters all use the same default graph normalization scheme, which performs symmetric (that is, Laplacian-like) normalization for undirected graphs and column-wise normalization that follows a true probabilistic formulation of transition probabilities for directed graphs, such as `DiGraph` instances.
 The type of